1 Development of PMP and ACP

 3. ACP greatly shortens the feedback loop between users and developers, expected goals and implementation status, investment and return on investment;

 4. Small teams turn into “managers” of their own.
 Teams accept challenges themselves, find ways to deal with challenges, give full play to creativity, and avoid work obstacles.
-All of these can not be pre-arranged by the traditional central control and scheduling system.

 3 Knowledge and understanding of both modes